On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: The Monodromy Manifold

 To prove Theorem \ref{thm:main_smooth}, we first study the smoothness of the space $S^*(\kappa,t_0)$.
 We then deduce corresponding results for the surface $\mathcal{S}^*(\kappa,t_0)$, by taking the quotient with respect to scalar multiplication.
 Finally, we translate the results for $\mathcal{S}^*(\kappa,t_0)$ to the monodromy manifold.

-The following proposition describes the singular set of the space $S^*(\kappa,t_0)$ and shows that it is empty if and only if the non-splitting conditions hold. \begin{proposition} The space $S^*(\kappa,t_0)$ is a complex $3$-manifold with a finite number of singularities at points in the finite set
+The following proposition describes the singular set of the space $S^*(\kappa,t_0)$ and shows that it is empty if and only if the non-splitting conditions hold. \begin{proposition} The space $S^*(\kappa,t_0)$ is a complex $3$-manifold singularities at points in the finite set

 where

 Furthermore, all these singularities are ordinary double-point singularities.

 In particular, the following statements are equivalent. \begin{enumerate}[label={{\rm (\roman *)}}] \item The space $S^*(\kappa,t_0)$ is smooth. \item The set $S^*_{sing}$ is empty. \item The non-splitting conditions \eqref{eq:intro_irreducibleparameter} hold true. \end{enumerate} \end{proposition} \begin{proof} Recall that the space $S^*(\kappa,t_0)$ is defined as $S(\kappa,t_0)\setminus X(\kappa,t_0)$, where $S(\kappa,t_0)$ is the zero locus of the polynomial $T(\rho;\kappa,t_0)$ in $(\mathbb{P}^1)^4$ and $X(\kappa,t_0)$ denotes a subspace of $S(\kappa,t_0)$, defined in equation \eqref{eq:Xdefi}.
 From here on, we will often suppress the explicit parameter dependence on $(\kappa,t_0)$ of $T(\rho),S,X$ and $S^*=S\setminus X$.